Anne-Lii/Anne-Lii/README.md

     <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/linkedin/linkedin-original.svg" alt="LinkedIn" width="40" height="40"/> </a> <a href="https://www.linkedin.com/in/anne-lii-hansen-397908130/" target="_blank"> LinkedIn Profile </a>
 </p>

-## Explore My GitHub

-Feel free to explore my GitHub repositories!
-Please note that some repositories are smaller assignments from the early stages of my education, while others are larger fullstack projects developed as final projects for various courses.

-I am continuously learning and improving, and my more recent projects reflect my current skills and focus areas.

-Sharing some of my projects from school — some smaller, some larger, and all part of my development journey.

 ## School Projects

 **Visingsö Beekeepers Association - Ongoing final degree project for the Higher Education Diploma in Web Development.**